yanhol2004/DevChallenge19-semi-final/README.md

 Below are the instructions to run the code, along with an explanation of my algorithm and the reasoning behind specific design choices.

+## Short summary of the task
+The task was to develop a REST API for a trust network, where people can assign trust levels to each other based on shared expertise topics.
+The API allows creating and updating trust connections between people and facilitates sending messages.
+Messages are delivered based on trust levels and shared expertise topics.
+There are two types of message delivery: broadcast, where messages are sent to all contacts, and non-broadcast, where messages follow a path through trusted individuals to a final recipient with the required expertise.
+Responses track the message delivery path.

+## Short explanation of the solution
+I implemented the solution using following libraries: FastAPI, uvicorn for the server, and Pydantic for data validation.
+The API manages people and trust connections stored in a dictionary, with expertise topics stored in sets for fast lookups.
+For message delivery, I used a breadth-first search (BFS) algorithm with a deque for optimal performance, ensuring O(V + E) complexity.
+In the /api/path endpoint, BFS is used to find the shortest path to a recipient based on trust levels.
+Tests were written using pytest to ensure correct functionality.

 ## How to run application
 To start the service in the directory with the docker-compose file, execute the terminal command
   ```